Sausal Creek (Alameda County): Restoration projects

-Since then, attitudes about Sausal Creek have changed.
-A dangerous creek that people once thought needed to be filled with concrete now benefits from citizen and government support.
+Attitudes about Sausal Creek have changed and now benefits from citizen and government support.
 In 1996, the Friends of Sausal Creek was formed with support from the City of Oakland, the Aquatic Outreach Institute (now called The Watershed Project), and the Alameda County Flood Control and Water Conservation District.
 The group is interested in the entire Sausal Creek Watershed, and has organized clean-up hikes within the canyon, water quality monitoring of the creek, and has planted a native plant garden and a riparian restoration site at the lower end of the hiking trail in Dimond Park.